Robert Fellowes, Baron Fellowes: Personal life and death

+In the mid-1990s, Fellowes approached Lucian Freud to ask him to paint the Queen.
+The pair became friends through their negotiations for the portrait, and Freud painted Fellowes in 1999.
+They often dined at White's private members' club in St James's.
+Freud's portrait of Fellowes was put up for auction at Sotheby's in 2015 with an estimate of £600-800,000.
+Freud's portrait of the Queen was completed in 2001.

-Fellowes died in Norfolk on 29 July 2024, at the age of 82.
-His funeral was held at St Mary's Church in Snettisham on 28 August 2024 and was attended by his nephews, Princes William and Harry.
+Fellowes died in Norfolk on 29 July 2024, aged 82.
+His funeral was held at St Mary's Church, Snettisham on 28 August, and was attended by his nephews, Princes William and Harry.

 In popular culture

-Fellowes was portrayed by Dominic Jephcott in The Queen and by Andrew Havill in series 5 and 6 of The Crown.
+Fellowes was portrayed by Dominic Jephcott in The Queen and by Andrew Havill in series five and six of The Crown.

 Honours

-Fellowes was also a member of Her Majesty's Most Honourable Privy Council (PC) from 1990, an extra equerry from 1997, and a life peer from 1999.
+Fellowes was a member of Her Majesty's Most Honourable Privy Council (PC) from 1990, an extra equerry from 1997, and a life peer from 1999.